cm-jones/cramer/README.md

 ## Documentation

-Detailed documentation is generated automatically via [Doxygen](https://www.doxygen.nl/) when there's a push or pull request on the main branch.
+Detailed documentation is generated automatically via [Doxygen](https://www.doxygen.nl/) whenever there's a push or pull request on the main branch.
 It can be viewed at https://cm-jones.github.io/cramer/docs/html.

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/cm-jones/CONTRIBUTING.md) for guidelines on how to contribute.
+See [CONTRIBUTING.md](https://github.com/cm-jones/CONTRIBUTING.md) for detailed guidelines on how to contribute to Cramer.

 ## License